-Supply teachers working through an agency or umbrella company who are pregnant or are breastfeeding mothers are entitled to the same provisions as permanent employees when they are on a placement with a school (referred to as the ‘end user’ or ‘client’ in legislation), as the school must ensure the safety of its temporary workers in the same way it does that of its own employees.
+Supply teachers working through an agency or umbrella company who are pregnant or breastfeeding mothers are entitled to the same provisions as permanent employees when they are on a placement with a school (referred to as the ‘end user’ or ‘client’ in legislation), as the school must ensure the safety of its temporary workers in the same way it does that of its own employees.

 The Health and Safety at Work Act 1974 (HASAWA) places a responsibility on all employers to ensure, as far as is reasonably practicable, the health and safety of all employees and non-employees in their workplace, including those who are pregnant or breastfeeding mothers.
 This includes identifying and assessing risks to health and safety and steps to reduce or eliminate these risks.
 This applies to Covid-19 in the same way it would to any other hazard.

 There is a joint responsibility between the provider (i.e. the supply agency) and the end user with regard to the health and safety of agency workers, including supply teachers, who are pregnant or breastfeeding mothers.
-Supply staff who are pregnant or breastfeeding mothers must therefore be treated exactly as permanently employed teachers with regards to health and safety during the Covid-19 pandemic.
+Supply staff who are pregnant or breastfeeding mothers must therefore be treated exactly as permanently employed teachers with regard to health and safety during the Covid-19 pandemic.

 This applies equally if you are supplied via an umbrella company, as they are legally your employer.
 The umbrella company would therefore have the responsibility for your health and safety and for taking steps to address this as you are their employee.

 As a supply teacher who is pregnant or breastfeeding, you should expect your agency to take reasonable steps to identify any known risks concerning your health and safety and to satisfy itself that the school for which you are undertaking an assignment has taken appropriate steps to mitigate the risks associated with the Covid-19 pandemic, including producing an individual risk assessment as appropriate.